microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ### ExtraCommandLine

-Additional Linux kernel command line options to add during partition customization.
+If the partitions are customized, then the `grub.cfg` file will be reset to handle the new partition layout.
+When the new `grub.cfg` file is created, the `ExtraCommandLine` value will be added to the Linux kernel command line options.

-This value may only be used when when the [Disks](#disks-disk) and [SystemConfig.PartitionSettings](#partitionsettings-partitionsetting) fields are specified.
+This field may only be used when when the [Disks](#disks-disk) and [SystemConfig.PartitionSettings](#partitionsettings-partitionsetting) fields are specified.

-### CommandLineAdd
+### ExtraCommandLineAdd

-Additional Linux kernel command line options to add during image customization.
+Additional Linux kernel command line options that are added to the existing `grub.cfg` file.

 ## Module type